Enter-A-Username-Here/Nates-Experience/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system performance.

--Filebeat can be used to collect log files and advents such as server logs.
+Filebeat can be used to collect log files and advents such as server logs.
 Metricbeat can be used to collect metrics such as uptime and CPU usage

 The configuration details of each machine may be found below.